The ins and out on how to test fertility and where to get it done

 • Prolactin is the hormone that is usually elevated during pregnancy and plays a key role in preparing the body for breastfeeding.

-• Thyrotrophin (TSH) is a hormone that can show if your thyroid gland is underactive or overactive (which can lead to irregular periods and other health issues).
+• Thyrotrophin is a hormone that can show if our thyroid gland is underactive (which can lead to thyroid problems and irregular periods).

-• Androgens are often elevated in women with ovulation problems or conditions such as PCOS.
+• Androgens are often elevated for women navigating ovulation problems or conditions such as PCOS.

-By checking these hormones, you may identify factors that could be affecting your fertility (or even get to the root of unexplained fertility).
+By running fertility blood tests on these hormones, you'll be able to identify any contributing factors that may be impacting your fertility (or even get to the root of unexplained infertility).

-Another way of assessing your fertility is to have an ultrasound scan of your ovaries, womb (uterus) and fallopian tubes.
-A transvaginal ultrasound is one way of doing this and involves a small ultrasound probe inside your vagina to help your doctor check the health of your reproductive organs.
+Another way of assessing your fertility is to have an ultrasound scan of your ovaries, womb and fallopian tubes.
+A transvaginal ultrasound is one way of doing this and uses a small ultrasound probe inside your vagina to help your doctor check the health of your reproductive organs.

 Diagnostic laparoscopy

-If you've been navigating period pain, significant discomfort during sex or have a history of recurring pelvic infection, this test can be used to directly examine the inside of your pelvis, including the state of your womb, fallopian tubes and ovaries.
+If you've been navigating period pain, significant discomfort during sex or have a history of recurring pelvic infection, this test can be used to examine your womb, fallopian tubes and ovaries.

 Sperm test and semen analysis

-Did you know up to two in every five cases of fertility problems are caused by the male partner?
-That means it's important to ensure your partner's sperm and semen is checked to assess both quality and quantity.
+Did you know up to 2 in every 5 cases of fertility problems are caused by the male partner [4]?
+That means it's important to ensure your partner's sperm and semen are checked to assess both quality and quantity.

 To run a semen analysis, your partner will need to speak with a doctor or urologist (a male reproductive specialist) to organise a check-up.
-He'll need to avoid sex for up to five days (to let his semen build-up) and ensure there's enough to analyse.
+He'll need to avoid sex for up to 5 days (to let his semen build up) and ensure there's enough to analyse.

 Typically, this sperm test and semen analysis will look at a few things, including semen volume, sperm concentration, sperm mobility and sperm morphology (a.k.a. are they the right shape to penetrate an egg properly?).